wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Random write   | 3.28 | 1.05 | 15.88 | 1.39 |
 | Random update  | 5.69 | 1.28 | 21.76 | 1.38 |

-All the regular throughputs are at least 80% of the theoretical upper bounds.
+All the regular throughputs are at least 80% of their theoretical upper bounds.
 The latencies when accessing local GPUs seem odd, but other latencies look reasonable.
 It's clear that local regular accesses have much higher throughput than inter-GPU connections, about 20 to 30 times from this experiment.
 The ratio of random accesses are lower, but still at about 5 times.
-The implication on the scalabilities of graph applications is that, the local memory access to communication ratio needs to be around 10 to 1.
-Because most graph implementations are memory bound, the computation cost is counted by the number of elements accessed by the kernels; this means the computation to communication ratio should be about 2.5 operations to 1 byte to have some scalability.
+The implication on the scalabilities of graph applications is that for scalable behavior, the local-memory-access-to-communication ratio needs to be at least 10 to
+1. Because most graph implementations are memory bound, the computation cost is counted by the number of elements accessed by the kernels; this means the computation to communication ratio should be at least 2.5 operations to 1 byte to exhibit scalable behavior.

-The UVM doesn't work as expected for most cases, only when the accesses are read only and the data can be duplicated on each GPU.
+Unified virtual memory (UVM) doesn't work as expected for most cases, instead only when the accesses are read only and the data can be duplicated on each GPU.
 Otherwise the throughputs are significantly lower, caused by memory migration and going over the PCIe interfaces.
 It must be noted that, at the time of testing, the DGX-1 has CUDA 9.1 and NVIDIA driver 390.30 installed, which are more than one year old.
-Newer CUDA version and NVIDIA driver could improve the UVM performance.
+A newer CUDA version and NVIDIA driver could potentially improve the UVM performance.

-## DGX-2
+### DGX-2

-The DGX-2 system has very different NVLink topology: the GPUs are connected by NVSwitches, and all to all peer accesses are available.
+The DGX-2 system has a very different NVLink topology: the GPUs are connected by NVSwitches, and all to all peer accesses are available.

 ![DGX2-NVLink]( attachments/scaling/NVLink-DGX2.png "DGX2 NVLink Topology").

-At the time of report, the DGX-2 is hardly available.
-What we have are two Quadro GV100 GPUs directly connected by 4 NVLink2 lanes.
+At the time of this report, the DGX-2 is hardly available, and not to us.
+What we have locally at UC Davis are two Quadro GV100 GPUs directly connected by 4 NVLink2 lanes.
 Although the setup is much smaller than the DGX-2, it still can provide some ideas on how the inter-GPU communication would perform on the DGX-2.

 Throughput in GBps